Skip to main content

 Follow up with your child's doctor as directed:

-Your child may need to return in 3 to 14 days to have stitches or staples removed.
+Your child will need to return in 3 to 14 days if he or she has stitches or staples so they can be removed.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.